danvk/aoc2023/README.md

 Questions:

 - Who makes Zig?
 Where did it come from?
 Why?
+  - It's been around since 2016.
+I'm surprised no one did AoC in it last year!
+  - This is the mission statement: https://andrewkelley.me/post/intro-to-zig.html
+  - I see a lot of signal processing work
+  - Andrew Kelley used to work at OkC and has some JS background: https://andrewkelley.me/post/do-not-use-bodyparser-with-express-js.html
 - Is it annoying to use in practice?
 (I found Rust quite annoying!)
 - Is Zig a good language for targeting WASM?